Ireland's Bone Health Resource

 A fragility fracture is a broken bone caused by a force that would not normally break a healthy bone — such as a minor fall, a bump, or even everyday activities like coughing or bending.

 They are most common at the hip, spine, and wrist, and are often the first visible sign of osteoporosis.
-A first fracture increases the risk of a second by up to 86%.
+Sustaining a fragility fracture doubles your future fracture risk.

 Learn More